-School governors are drawn from different parts of the community.
+School Governors are drawn from different parts of the community.
 At Farmor’s they include parents, staff and a range of people proposed by the Foundation charity, the Ernest Cook Trust or approached by the Governors themselves to bring a particular skill or expertise.
-This helps ensure the governing body has sufficient diversity of views and experience but does not mean governors of a particular category represent that group on the governing body.
-For example, parent governors do not represent the parents at the school and do not report back to them.
+This helps ensure the Governing Board has sufficient diversity of views and experience but does not mean governors of a particular category represent that group on the governing board.
+For example, Parent Governors do not represent the parents at the school and do not report back to them.

-The governing body has a range of duties and powers and a general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
+The Governing Board has a range of duties and powers and a general responsibility for the conduct of the school with a view to promoting high standards of educational achievement.
 Its responsibilities include but are not limited to:

 • Producing and monitoring the various policies which set the framework in which the school operates

 • making sure the curriculum is balanced and broadly based